Talking animals in fiction: Animal autobiography

 Fictional works told from an animal’s perspective, like the horse in Black Beauty, encourage readers to empathize with animals.
 Furthermore, more generally they challenge the human-animal divide.
 Other examples of animal autobiographies include The Life and Perambulations of a Mouse (1783), The Biography of a Spaniel (1806), The Adventures of a Donkey (1815), The Curious Adventures of a Field Cricket (1881), and Thy Servant, a Dog (1930).

 Animal satire

 For some authors talking animals, rather than human characters, allowed them to publish their satirical commentary by protecting them from censure.
 Chaucer’s Canterbury Tales and Orwell’s Animal Farm are some of the most famous examples of this.

-Domesticated animals/animals as pets
+Contemporary fiction

-Stories like Paddington and Stuart Little involve talking animals that become adopted members of human families.
-These intimate human relationships help to unsettle the human-animal binary.
+Contemporary novels such as Alexis Wright's The Swan Book, Colin McAdam's A Beautiful Truth, Erin Hortle's The Octopus and I and Laura Jean McKay's The Animals in That Country show animal voices alongside human characters.
+These novels portray animals as equally deserving of a place in the narrative.

 Fantastical creatures

-Most people in the industries of professional illustration, cartooning, and animation refer to these types of creature characters as talking animals or anthropomorphic characters.
+In the industries of illustration, cartooning, and animation, professionals refer to these types of creature characters as talking animals, funny animals, or anthropomorphic characters.